chriscb949290-code/InfinityUSD/README.md

 └── README.md
 ```

-The metadata can provide additional information such as the token description, logo, website, and whitepaper.
+The metadata can provide additional information such as the INFINITY USD description, logo, official website, documentation, and whitepaper.

 Wallets and other applications may use their own token-list and verification systems, so publishing metadata does not guarantee that every platform will automatically display it.